Norovirus

 What is it?

 Norovirus is a highly contagious virus that causes vomiting and diarrhea.
-It is the leading cause of foodborne illness outbreaks in the United States and peaks in winter months.
+It is the leading cause of foodborne illness outbreaks in the United States, responsible for about 21 million illnesses annually.
+It peaks in winter months but can occur year-round.

 How it spreads

-Spreads through contaminated food or water, direct contact with an infected person, or touching contaminated surfaces then touching your mouth.
-Just a small number of viral particles can cause infection.
+Spreads through contaminated food or water, direct contact with an infected person, or touching contaminated surfaces then touching the mouth.
+Just 18 viral particles can cause infection.
+Infected people are most contagious while sick and for the first day or two after recovering.

 Symptoms

-Nausea, vomiting, diarrhea, and stomach cramps that start suddenly.
-Symptoms typically last 1–3 days.
+Nausea, vomiting, diarrhea, and stomach cramping that start suddenly, typically 12–48 hours after exposure.
+Symptoms usually last 1–3 days.
 Low-grade fever, headache, and body aches are common.

 Who is at risk?

 Everyone is susceptible.
-Young children, older adults, and immunocompromised individuals are at highest risk for serious dehydration.
+Young children, older adults, and immunocompromised individuals are at highest risk for serious dehydration, which is the primary complication.

 What you can do